Phil Lesh and Friends: Music

-The Phil & Friends concept takes the music of the Grateful Dead (and a number of other influences, including Bob Dylan, Traffic, The Beatles, Led Zeppelin, Warren Haynes' band Gov't Mule, the Allman Brothers Band, etc.) and explores and interprets it in new ways.
+The Phil & Friends concept took the music of the Grateful Dead (and a number of other influences, including Bob Dylan, Traffic, The Beatles, Led Zeppelin, Warren Haynes' band Gov't Mule, the Allman Brothers Band, etc.) and explored and interpreted it in new ways.
 Through the period known as the Quintet years, a Phil & Friends show was often focused on harder, faster rock than that which the Grateful Dead played, thanks in large part to Haynes' and Jimmy Herring's talents at the Southern rock style.
 Lesh was fond of calling it "Dixieland-style rock".
-However, all of the incarnations of Phil & Friends have followed a trend of updating the Grateful Dead's body of work, and all have been adept at the long, exploratory jams that were a trademark of the Grateful Dead.
-Phil & Friends has been acclaimed for giving new life to the Grateful Dead's material.
+However, all of the incarnations of Phil & Friends followed a trend of updating the Grateful Dead's body of work, and all were adept at the long, exploratory jams that were a trademark of the Grateful Dead.
+Phil & Friends was acclaimed for giving new life to the Grateful Dead's material.

-Phil & Friends has continued the Grateful Dead's tradition of allowing fans to record concerts, and trade these recordings freely.
-Phil has also used the internet by providing free soundboard recordings of many concerts through his website, and providing high-resolution CD covers for fans to print.
-For his Summer 2006 tour, Phil partnered with Instant Live, a company that provided soundboard CDs of a concert immediately upon its finishing.
+Phil & Friends continued the Grateful Dead's tradition of allowing fans to record concerts and trade these recordings freely.
+Phil also used the internet to provide free soundboard recordings of many concerts through his website, and to provide high-resolution CD covers for fans to print.
+For his Summer 2006 tour, Phil partnered with Instant Live, a company that provided soundboard CDs of a concert immediately upon its completion.